National Standard (India) Ltd leads gainers in 'A' group

 ALSO READ

-Navin Fluorine International consolidated net profit declines 8.57% in the September 2022 quarter
+Newgen Software Technologies standalone net profit declines 2.94% in the June 2022 quarter

 -

-Mirza International Ltd, Navin Fluorine International Ltd, D B Realty Ltd and Elgi Equipments Ltd are among the other gainers in the BSE's 'A' group today, 12 January 2023.
+Mahindra CIE Automotive Ltd, Newgen Software Technologies Ltd, ITI Ltd and Hil Ltd are among the other gainers in the BSE's 'A' group today, 13 January 2023.

-Mirza International Ltd, Navin Fluorine International Ltd, D B Realty Ltd and Elgi Equipments Ltd are among the other gainers in the BSE's 'A' group today, 12 January 2023.
+Mahindra CIE Automotive Ltd, Newgen Software Technologies Ltd, ITI Ltd and Hil Ltd are among the other gainers in the BSE's 'A' group today, 13 January 2023.

-National Standard (India) Ltd soared 18.99% to Rs 4730 at 11:47 IST.
+National Standard (India) Ltd surged 20.00% to Rs 5710.6 at 11:47 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 314 shares were traded on the counter so far as against the average daily volumes of 53 shares in the past one month.
+On the BSE, 1908 shares were traded on the counter so far as against the average daily volumes of 111 shares in the past one month.

-Mirza International Ltd spiked 7.46% to Rs 236.1.
+Mahindra CIE Automotive Ltd soared 7.84% to Rs 384.65.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.32 lakh shares were traded on the counter so far as against the average daily volumes of 77287 shares in the past one month.
+On the BSE, 1.25 lakh shares were traded on the counter so far as against the average daily volumes of 83603 shares in the past one month.

-Navin Fluorine International Ltd surged 5.31% to Rs 4112.95.
+Newgen Software Technologies Ltd spiked 7.70% to Rs 390.2.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 12159 shares were traded on the counter so far as against the average daily volumes of 5101 shares in the past one month.
+On the BSE, 9601 shares were traded on the counter so far as against the average daily volumes of 7821 shares in the past one month.

-D B Realty Ltd jumped 4.99% to Rs 89.5.
+ITI Ltd gained 6.33% to Rs 110.05.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 3.03 lakh shares were traded on the counter so far as against the average daily volumes of 76266 shares in the past one month.
+On the BSE, 1.53 lakh shares were traded on the counter so far as against the average daily volumes of 21457 shares in the past one month.

-Elgi Equipments Ltd spurt 3.56% to Rs 416.15.
+Hil Ltd jumped 5.89% to Rs 2815.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 26041 shares were traded on the counter so far as against the average daily volumes of 18201 shares in the past one month.
+On the BSE, 2374 shares were traded on the counter so far as against the average daily volumes of 724 shares in the past one month.

 Powered by Capital Market - Live News